mlafleur/mlafleur.github.io/_posts/2018/2018-02-21-microsoft-v2-endpoint-user-vs-admin.md

 You can determine if you need to receive Admin Consent by checking the "Admin Consent Required" column in the [documentation for Scopes][scopes].

-> **Note:** If you're using the Client Credentials (`client_credentials`) Grant then you will need Admin Consent regardless of the scopes you've selected.
+> If you're using the Client Credentials (`client_credentials`) Grant then you will need Admin Consent regardless of the scopes you've selected.
 This is due to Client Credentials not authenticating a user and therefore not having a User Consent component whatsoever.
 For this grant, Admin Consent is the only consent you will receive.
+{:.tip}

 ## Microsoft v2 Endpoint Series